 \section{Introduction}

 Game theory provides a powerful framework for modeling and predicting the behavior of individuals or groups interacting in competitive or cooperative settings.
 Originally developed to understand strategic decision-making, it has found applications across diverse disciplines, including economics, political science, and the social sciences, where it serves to analyze and design systems involving multiple rational agents.
 With the advent of artificial intelligence and machine learning, game-theoretic concepts have also gained prominence in computational contexts.
-For instance, Generative Adversarial Networks (GANs)~\cite{DBLP:conf/concur/Palamidessi020,DBLP:conf/nips/Liu0MCRYD20,DBLP:conf/nips/GoodfellowPMXWOCB14}, one of the prominent frameworks for approaching generative artificial intelligence, model the interaction between a generator and a discriminator as a two-player game.
-In the realm of cybersecurity, game theory plays an important role to analyze network security~\cite{10.1145/3243734.3264421,10.1145/2382196.2382255} and security protocols whose security depends on rational behavior~\cite{10221879}, such as the Bitcoin Lightning Network~\cite{lightningNetwork}, where monetary incentives are designed to enforce cooperation and prevent fraud.
+For instance, Generative Adversarial Networks (GANs)~\cite{DBLP:conf/concur/Palamidessi020,DBLP:conf/nips/Liu0MCRYD20,DBLP:conf/nips/GoodfellowPMXWOCB14}, one of the more prominent frameworks for approaching generative artificial intelligence, model the interaction between a generator and a discriminator as a two-player game.
+In the realm of cybersecurity, game theory plays an important role to analyze network security~\cite{10.1145/3243734.3264421,10.1145/2382196.2382255} and protocols whose security relies on the rationality of the agents~\cite{10221879}, such as the Bitcoin Lightning Network~\cite{lightningNetwork} where monetary incentives are designed to enforce cooperation and prevent fraud.